nishanths/scrobble/doc/content/api/src/artwork__missing.md

 ## Response body

-The list of artwork hashes corresponding to missing artwork.
+An object whose keys are the artwork hashes corresponding to missing artwork.
+The values are always `true`.

 ```
-ArtworkHash[]
+{ [hash: ArtworkHash]: true }
 ```

 See [Types](/types).